 Install a Free-Floating Rail System on Your AR

 Installing an aftermarket floating rail system on your AR provides you with ample opportunity to personalize your firearm with plenty of useful accessories such as flashlights, grips or sighters.
-You’ll enjoy increased efficacy of after-round cooling and your hand support will increase in comfort.
-Aside from ensuring the alignment of a few pieces, this DIY upgrade is primary externally oriented and easy to successfully complete.
+You’ll enjoy increased efficiency of after-round cooling and your hand support will increase in comfort.
+Aside from ensuring the alignment of a few pieces, this DIY upgrade is primarily externally oriented and easy to successfully complete.

 Mounting Optics for Increased Accuracy on Any Firearm

 Mounting optics on any firearm is a simple process, and easy to master.
 It only makes sense that a dedicated firearm owner would want to become more intimately acquainted with their weapon as their aim, accuracy and general level of expertise increases.
 Perhaps one of the most important parts to becoming more comfortable with your gun is learning how to mount and adjust rifle scopes, sights, and red dots to fit your personal anatomy and shooting style.

 Many home kits are available to help you ensure the levelness of a scope adjustment as well as the accuracy of your boresight.
 As long as you take your time and gather the correct tools beforehand, this is one project that is easy to do and won’t disappoint.